YourmixJNR/To-do_List_HTML-CSS-JS/README.md

 - **Delete Tasks:** If you want to remove a task, click the "Delete" button next to it.

-## Note

-Please be aware that this is a simple todo list application without any database or local storage integration.
-This means that once you reload or close your browser, your todo list will be reset, and your tasks will be gone.

 ## What I Learned

 In the process of building this project, I learned about event delegation.
 Event delegation is a technique that allows for efficient event handling, especially when dealing with a large number of elements.
 It helped me improve the performance and maintainability of my code by attaching a single event listener to a common ancestor element and handling events based on the target element.